This article may contain links from our partners.

 Whether or not a company can successfully transition to fully remote work depends on a variety of factors, including the nature of the work being done, the preferences of the employees, and the availability of the necessary technology.

-‘There are so many work from home careers out there including remote work jobs for students, remote work for moms, etc.
+‘There are so many work-from-home careers out there including remote work jobs for students, remote work for moms, etc.

 For some companies, remote work may be a viable option for all or most of their employees.
 For example, a company that relies heavily on digital tools for communication and collaboration may be well-suited for a fully remote workforce.